Velocidex/velociraptor-docs/content/artifact_references/pages/generic.client.info.md

   system.
 Velociraptor will watch for this artifact and populate its internal indexes from this artifact as well.

-  You can edit this artifact to enhance the client's interrogation information as required, by adding new sources.
+  You can edit this artifact to enhance the client&#x27;s interrogation information as required, by adding new sources.

   NOTE: Do not modify the BasicInformation source since it is used to